Florida braces as Hurricane Milton strengthens on approach – DW – 10/07/2024

 "You have time to prepare — all day today, all day Monday, probably all day Tuesday to be sure your hurricane preparedness plan is in place," DeSantis said.
 "If you're on that west coast of Florida, barrier islands, just assume you'll be asked to leave."

-At least 230 people have lost their lives due to Hurricane Helene, which swept through the eastern US less than two weeks ago.
+At least 230 people have lost their lives due to Hurricane Helene, which swept through the southeastern US less than two weeks ago.

-US President Joe Biden said his administration was readying "life-saving resources" ahead of Milton's predicted landfall on US soil early on Wednesday.
+US President Joe Biden said his administration was readying "life-saving resources" ahead of Milton's predicted landfall early on Wednesday.

 FEMA blasts Trump's 'dangerous narrative'